awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 pagination methods which make multiple service calls to get the next page of results for you automatically.
 You only have to write code that processes the results.
 Additionally both types of methods have synchronous and asynchronous versions.
-See :doc:`basic-async` for more detail about asynchronous clients.
+See :doc:`basics-async` for more detail about asynchronous clients.

 The examples on this page use |S3| and |DDB| operations to demonstrate the